 • Three stage gas filters including charcoal filter, husk/sawdust filter, and fabric filter

 • 2 lead acid batteries for cranking the engine

-Facility also includes husk storage area, water tank, hand operated water pump, char and tar water settling tanks, char/tar storage area and water recycling pumps.
+The facility also includes husk storage area, water tank, hand operated water pump, char and tar-water settling tanks, char/tar storage area and water recycling pumps.